baleada/docs/assets/md/logic/api-design.md

 ```
 :::

-Classes methods **always** return the instance through which they were called.
-The benefit of this is that you can use method chaining if needed.
+Class instances' methods **always** return the instance itself.
+The main benefit of this is that you can use method chaining if needed.

 :::
 ```js